-Nothing could be more Seasonal than this tempting Christmas appetizer recipe that features a delicious cranberry filling.
+Nothing could be more Seasonal than this old fashioned Christmas party appetizer recipe for making tempting tarts with a delicious cranberry filling.
 Here's how you make it:

-Roll plain paste in a rectangular sheet 1/2 inch thick; spread with creamed butter; roll as jelly roll; stand on end, pound gently and roll into a thick sheet; cut in one-inch squares; bake in a quick oven and use as decorations for the prepared fanchonettes.
+Roll plain pastry in a rectangular sheet 1/2 inch thick; spread with creamed butter; roll as jelly roll; stand on end, pound gently, and roll into a thick sheet; cut in one-inch squares; bake in a quick oven (400°F) and use as decorations for the prepared fanchonettes.

 For an attractive Fruit Cocktail serve pear and melon balls, some tinted green (with a few drops of vegetable coloring), in pineapple juice, topped with a red cherry.